Jump to content

 Settler's Pack

-- Aluminium Travel Case (Medium), Secure Wallet, Clothing Outfit Casual x3, Uniform x1, Windbreaker, Remote Communications, Pick one: (Demolitions Kit, Electrical Tool Kit, Evidence Kits, Mechanical Tool Kit, Pharmacist Kit), Pick one: (Rural Map, Star Map), Rations(Tech 1) (5 day pack), Multipurpose Tool.
+- Aluminum Travel Case (Medium), Secure Wallet, Clothing Outfit Casual x3, Uniform x1, Windbreaker, Remote Communications, Pick one: (Demolitions Kit, Electrical Tool Kit, Evidence Kits, Mechanical Tool Kit, Pharmacist Kit), Pick one: (Rural Map, Star Map), Rations(Tech 1) (5 day pack), Multipurpose Tool.

 Technician's Pack